filipebodas/chinook/docs/initial_setup.md

-# **CONNECT TO SQL SERVER**
+# **CONNECT TO POSTGRESQL DATABASE**

-Since I am using VS Code let's start by installing the mssql extension.
+Since I am using VS Code let's start by installing the SQLTools extension and SQLTools PostgreSQL/Cockroach Driver extension.

-After installing the extension we need to Add Connection.
+After installing the extension we need to **Add New Connection**.
 Here's the info needed:
-  - Server name (type ```SELECT @@SERVERNAME```) and copy-paste into VS Code.
+  - Connection name
-  - Database is optional, not needed for now
+  - Server name: in my case localhost
-  - Integration type: Integrated means Windows Authentication
+  - Port
-  - Profile Name: A name of your choice to the connection
+  - Database: chinook for this project purpose

-After that click the Enable Trust Server Certificate button.
+  - username and password